 GASB Statement No. 96.
-Subscription-Based Information Technology Arrangements - This statement provides guidance on the accounting and financial reporting for subscription-based technology arrangements for government end users.
-This statement will become effective for the Board in fiscal year 2023.
+Subscription-Based Information Technology Arrangements - This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
+The board adopted this statement effective October 1, 2022.
+The board currently does not have any subscription-based information technology arrangements that effect the financial statements.

 GASB Statement No. 100, Accounting Changes and Error Corrections - This statement prescribes accounting and financial reporting for each category of accounting change and error corrections.
-This statement will become effective for the Board in fiscal year 2024.
+This statement will become effective in fiscal year 2024.